BernhardPosselt/presentations/slides/algebraic.md

 **Associativity (Semigroup)**

-It does not matter if I start from the left, middle or right side
+It does not matter if I start from the left, middle or right side, enables parallelization through partitioning

 **Identity element (+ all of above = Monoid)**